 Loans are available to students from banks, credit unions, or other lenders.
 To receive a Subsidized Stafford Loan, the student must demonstrate financial need.
 Subsidized loans are exempt from interest accrual until six months after the student ceases attending on at least a half-time basis.
 The Unsubsidized Stafford Loan has the same terms as the Subsidized Stafford Loan, except the borrower is responsible for interest that accrues while in school and is not need based.
-Interest rates are fixed for Stafford loans at 6.8% and 8.5% for Grad Plus for the 2008-2009 academic year.
-Rates are adjusted July 1st of each year for loans in the Federal Family Educational Loan (Stafford & Grad Plus) program.
+Interest rates are rates are adjusted July 1st of each year for loans in the Federal Family Educational Loan (Stafford & Grad Plus) program.

 Other loans are also available.
-Visit the Financial Aid section online at www.mispp.edu for additional information.
+Visit the financial aid section of the website at www.mispp.edu for additional information.